salmanalibanani/BattleshipApi/README.md

 - Multiple boards are allowed in my implementation.
 Each time you POST to /api/Board, you get a new board id.
 The idea here is that in a two players game, you can maintain two boards, and each player can use their board's GUID to maintain the state of play.

+- If you send an incorrect board id, a 404 is returned.

 - I have used memory cache as a quick way to maintain the state of the board across API calls.
 A full persistence layer wasn't the requirement of the assignment, and memory cache is probably not the best way to maintain state.
 A database would suit this application better.

 - I have used MediatR to decouple HTTP layer from business logic layer.
 Probably a bit of an overkill for a small application like this, but I love the decoupling that MediatR provides.